openmaple/MapleEngine/maple_build/doc/build_OpenJDK8.md

 Create OpenJDK-8 build environment and download OpenJDK-8 source

-In order to build OpenJDK-8 from source, OpenJDK 7 JRE or JDK is required.
-To install OpenJDK 7 on Ubuntu 16.04 Linux, use the following command:
+In order to build OpenJDK-8 from source, OpenJDK-7-JRE or JDK is required, so using a separated machine other than the one which will run Maple Engine for building OpenJDK-8 is recommended.
+To install OpenJDK-7 on Ubuntu 16.04 Linux, use the following command:

 ```
 $ sudo add-apt-repository ppa:openjdk-r/ppa